Policy #16: Academic Integrity

 - Disciplinary action leading to academic probation or dismissal

 The penalty assigned varies by circumstance, but is particularly serious when a student has already committed one violation.
 Along with these penalties, the student will also receive a letter of reprimand.
-This letter will stay in the student’s file for the duration that the file must be kept as per guidelines from the Private Training Institutions Branch of British Columbia.
+This letter will stay in the student’s file for the duration that the file must be kept as per guidelines from the Private Training Institutions Regulatory Unit of British Columbia.